movementkitchen/website/src/pages/index.md

 Wherever you are in your life, we will work together to create an action plan with weekly milestones to help you reach your health and fitness goals – *from rehab to performance*.

 Movement Kitchen is LGBTQ+ friendly.
-Not just women, every human is welcome, whatever their gender identity.
+Every human is welcome, whatever their gender identity.

 Find out how we can work together [here](https://www.movementkitchen.co.uk/movement-coaching/).